-The SDI-12 interface is widely popular as it requires only a single 3 conductor cable to interconnect the sensors and the data loggers in a serial bus.
+The SDI-12 interface is widely popular as it requires only a single 3-conductor cable to interconnect the sensors and the data loggers in a serial bus.
 When the power is supplied from the SDI-12 instruments through the SDI-12 bus, there is a route for communication on the bidirectional serial data line between SDI-12 sensors and the datalogger.
 The cables coming from multiple sensors are joined at the multi-position junction, also known as the switch boxes.
 At the conclusion, the multicore cables are routed to the data acquisition system.

 With the SDI-12 monitoring, you save a notable part of the overall cabling cost.

-Wireless real-time monitoring using RF
+(b) Wireless real-time monitoring using RF

 The wireless monitoring solution makes use of RF data loggers or nodes that are compatible with a wide array of geotechnical and environmental sensors and RF gateways.
-Encardio-rite offers an innovative long range radio network solution that allows real-time monitoring of geotechnical and structural sensors in challenging conditions with reliable data transfer without any delay.
+Encardio Rite offers an innovative long-range radio network solution that allows real-time monitoring of geotechnical and structural sensors in challenging conditions with reliable data transfer without any delay.
 The data remains accessible to any authorized user across the globe by logging on to the web-based data management software.

-In our end-to-end wireless monitoring system, the sensors are interfaced with the long range, low power wireless network through RF nodes that send recorded data to the Gateway with utmost reliability.
+In our end-to-end wireless monitoring system, the sensors are interfaced with the long-range, low-power wireless network through RF nodes that send recorded data to the Gateway with utmost reliability.
 Gateway uploads the collected sensor data to the central/cloud server.

-The long range radio frequency based wireless data collection network provides complete automation of monitoring with seamless connectivity in large construction sites, tunnels and landslide projects.
+The long-range radio frequency-based wireless data collection network provides complete automation of monitoring with seamless connectivity in large construction sites, tunnels, and landslide projects.
 The wireless system eliminates the need for running lengthy cables.
 It is especially useful at locations where sensors are distributed over wide areas and running cable lengths to long distances can be tricky and/or at locations where construction activity can damage the running sensor cables.

 The wireless mesh-based data collection protocol is very useful in tunnels as it provides uninterrupted connectivity.
-If at any point during the monitoring process the node cannot reach the gateway directly, the information can still be sent via other nodes in the network.
+If at any point during the monitoring process, the node cannot reach the gateway directly, the information can still be sent via other nodes in the network.
 This makes it a very reliable option.
 All the data collected is sent to the gateway, with each gateway handling up to 50 nodes.

 Wireless Monitoring using RF nodes provides a cost-benefit while also reducing the time needed for the monitoring work.
-Moreover, you can access hard to reach locations easily with its remote monitoring techniques.
+Moreover, you can access hard-to-reach locations easily with its remote monitoring techniques.

-Web Data Monitoring Service
+(c) Web Data Monitoring Service

 The Web Monitoring Software is accessible from any type of device that is supported by a web browser, for example, desktop, tablet, PC, laptop, smartphone, etc.

-With Data Management Software, you can have an overview of the tunnel section being monitored, along with the position of installed sensors, etc. Hovering over the location will give you the details like last recorded sensor reading, sensor identification tag, and the values of the programmed alert levels pop up in a box.
+With Data Management Software, you can have an overview of the tunnel section being monitored, along with the position of installed sensors, etc. Hovering over the location will give you details like the last recorded sensor reading, sensor identification tag, and the values of the programmed alert levels pop up in a box.
 To identify any sensor that may have exceeded the alert level, you will spot a red dot on that location.

 Site Administration can set two alarm limits, generally known as “alert level” and “evacuate level”.
-The DMS can be programmed to send SMS alert messages or email whenever a sensor level crosses the set mark.
+The DMS can be programmed to send SMS alert messages or emails whenever a sensor level crosses the set mark.

 It is also possible to integrate live Tunnel Boring Machine (TBM) data with the monitoring data on the data management software.
 Lastly, you can also work on generating automatic or manual reports which are covered by the data management software.

-Advanced Survey and Monitoring Solutions
+Advanced Survey and Monitoring Solutions:

-Automatic 3D Deformation Monitoring System
+(a) Automatic 3D Deformation Monitoring System

 The Automated Total Stations are each provided with a control box which includes a computer running special software.
 The control box looks after the total station while managing the frequency of measurements, application of the filters of acceptance or repetition, addition or subtraction of monitoring benchmarks, the atmospheric corrections in distance measurements, the calculation, and repositioning of the total station, etc.